MarioAvolio/Redshift-dotfiles/README.md

 sudo chmod +x install.sh
 ./install.sh
 ```
-To Find you coordinate gps: https://www.gps-coordinates.net/
+To find your gps coordinate: https://www.gps-coordinates.net/

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.